Putham Pudhu Kaalai Vidiyaadhaa: Production

-A spiritual successor to the Tamil-language anthology drama Putham Pudhu Kaalai (2020) was announced on 30 December 2021, by Amazon Prime Video, which exclusively produced and distributed the film to the streaming platform.
-It was titled as Putham Pudhu Kaalai Vidiyaathaa, whose teaser being released on the same day.
-The anthology consisted of five short films directed by Balaji Mohan, Halitha Shameem, Madhumitha, Surya Krishna and Richard Anthony.
-Unlike its predecessor, which was made as a feature film format, the anthology was made as a five-episode web television series.
-Aparna Purohit, creative head of Amazon Prime Video had stated that "This anthology tells deeper, personal stories.
+A successor to the Tamil-language anthology drama Putham Pudhu Kaalai (2020) was announced on 30 December 2021, by Amazon Prime Video, which exclusively produced and distributed the film to the streaming platform.
+It was titled as Putham Pudhu Kaalai Vidiyaathaa, whose teaser was released on the same day.
+The anthology consists of five short films directed by Balaji Mohan, Halitha Shameem, Madhumitha, Surya Krishna and Richard Anthony.
+Unlike its predecessor, which was made in a feature film format, the anthology was made as a five-episode web television series.
+Aparna Purohit, creative head of Amazon Prime Video in India, had stated, "This anthology tells deeper, personal stories.
 Both the anthologies prove that art can thrive in the toughest of periods".

 Music

 The music and original score for the short films is composed by Sean Roldan, Goutham Vasu Venkatesan, Karthikeya Murthy, Kaber Vasuki and Pradeep Kumar.
 G. V. Prakash Kumar who worked on its predecessor, scored music for the title track of the film.
 It was released on 10 January 2022, with a promotional music video being uploaded to YouTube.
 The soundtrack album consisting of six tracks were released on the same day.
 It featured lyrics written by Kaber Vasuki, Halitha Shameem, Balaji Mohan and Sabarivasan Shanmugam.

 The New Indian Express stated that "the album brings out the essence of the anthology of five heartwarming and buoyant stories".
 A cover version of the title track was performed by the students of IIT Madras, during the annual cultural festival Saarang.
 Their rendition was individually released on 12 January.